jam01/mule-wiremock-module/README.md

 1. We're actually sending requests over the wire so we get the confidence that HTTP Requester configuration and subsequent processors are correct.
 2. WireMock supports conditional responses based on scenarios, this way we can more easily test behavior that changes the external system's state as it executes.
-3. With an actual HTTP Server serving requests it's simpler to implement your application if the real services are not yet available or it's difficult to control its state.
+3. With an actual HTTP Server serving requests it's simpler to implement your application if the real services are not yet available or it's difficult to control their state.

 Resources worth checking out: